GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 When enabled, a 'download' button will be included in the PDF Preview so the user can download the generated PDF

-After a PDF is downloaded it'll automatically be removed from the server.
-To download the PDF a second time the user might need to refresh the Previewer (whether they do or not will depend on the browser they're using).
+After a PDF is downloaded, it'll automatically be removed from the server.
+To download the PDF a second time, the user might need to refresh the Previewer (whether they do or not will depend on the browser they're using).

 #### Watermark

 In the preview, text is overlaid diagonally on each page of the generated PDF

-You can change the watermark text displayed, and the font.
+You can change the watermark text displayed and the font.

 ### Multiple Previews
 ![Side by side Previews](https://resources.gravitypdf.com/uploads/edd/2017/08/two-previewers-side-by-side.png)

-If you've got multiple PDFs configured on a single Gravity Form you may want to allow the end user to preview each of those documents.
+If you've got multiple PDFs configured on a single Gravity Form, you may want to allow the end user to preview each of those documents.
 You can add multiple *PDF Preview* fields to the form and display each of your configured PDFs.
-**Bonus Feature:** Use Gravity Forms [CSS Ready Classes](https://www.gravityhelp.com/css-ready-classes-for-gravity-forms/) – like `gf_left_half` and `gf_right_half` – to display the previews side by side.
+**Bonus Feature:** Use Gravity Forms [CSS Ready Classes](https://www.gravityforms.com/css-ready-classes/) – like `gf_left_half` and `gf_right_half` – to display the previews side by side.

 ### Conditional Previews